codingfinance/P4DA/README.md

-# P4DA
+# Python for Data Analysis, 3E

-Python for Data Analysis, 3E
+A repo for Python for Data Analysis coding practice.